 Can You Hold a Nursing Home Liable for Sepsis Due to Neglect?

 Did your family member suffer from sepsis at his or her nursing home?
-Are you concerned that the facility and its caregivers may be responsible for neglect, substandard care or medical malpractice?
+Are you concerned that the facility and its caregivers may be responsible for neglect or substandard care?